SeanMott/Cubasic-Toolchain/README.md

 - run `ProjectSetup.py` in the root of the folder (ie where this README is)

-- wait for the ProjectSetup to download everything, build SDL 3, and generate the project
+- wait for `ProjectSetup` to download everything, build SDL 3, generate the project, perform a test build and move SDL to the bin folder.

 - open Visual Studio and build